berkeley-stat243/stat243-fall-2019/section/07/python.md

 Preparation
 ---------------

-This tutorial assumes you are familiar with R (or possibly another high-level language such as MATLAB).
+This tutorial assumes you are familiar with R.

 You will also need Python and IPython installed on your computer, as well as a few core additional packages, including re, numpy, scipy, and pandas.